 - Tense up your muscles, which can make your body and brain feel more confident and in-control, according to scientists.

-- Make a neutral face, which can calm the person you’re talking to and make it less likely they’ll put on an expression that triggers your tears.
-Scientists have found that neutral faces trigger less brain activity than facial expressions exhibiting specific emotions.
+- Make a neutral face, which can calm the person you’re talking to and make it less likely they’ll put on an expression that triggers your tears. have found that neutral faces trigger less brain activity than facial expressions exhibiting specific emotions.

 - Physically step back from a stressful situation, such as a heated conversation.